Generative Multi-Label Zero-Shot Learning: Experiments

 \subsection{State-of-the-art Comparison}

-\textbf{NUS-WIDE:} Tab.~\ref{tab:sota_nuswide_openimages} shows the state-of-the-art comparison for zero-shot (ZSL) and generalized zero-shot (GZSL) classification.
+\textbf{NUS-WIDE:} Tab.~\ref{tab:sota_nuswide_openimages} shows the state-of-the-art comparison\footnote{We exclude~\cite{ou2020multi,ji2020deep} from quantitative comparison due to the differences in training setup and evaluation metric computation.} for zero-shot (ZSL) and generalized zero-shot (GZSL) classification.
 The results are reported in terms of mAP and F1 score at \textit{top}-$K$ predictions ($K {\in} \{3,5\}$).
 In addition, we also report the precision (P) and recall (R) for each F1 score.
-For the ZSL task, Fast0Tag~\cite{zhang2016fast} approach that finds principal directions in the word vector space for ranking the relevant tags ahead of the irrelevant tags, achieves mAP score of $15.1$.
-The recently introduced LESA approach \cite{huynh2020shared}, which utilizes a shared multi-attention mechanism to predict all labels in an image, achieves improved performance over Fast0Tag~\cite{zhang2016fast}, with mAP score of $19.4$.
-LESA also obtains better performance over both one attention per label and per cluster.
-Our approach achieves state-of-the-art results with an absolute gain of $6.3\%$ in terms mAP, over the best existing approach LESA.
-Similarly, our approach obtains consistent improvement in classification performance over the state-of-the-art in terms of F1 score ($K{\in}\{3,5\}$).

-For the GZSL task, Fast0Tag and one attention per label achieve similar performance in terms of mAP.
-LESA obtains improved classification results among existing methods with mAP score of $5.6$.
+For the ZSL task, Fast0Tag~\cite{zhang2016fast}, which finds principal directions in the word vector space for ranking the relevant tags ahead of irrelevant tags, achieves an mAP of $15.1$.
+The recently introduced LESA \cite{huynh2020shared}, utilizing shared multi-attention to predict all labels in an image, achieves improved results over Fast0Tag, with an mAP of $19.4$.
+Our approach sets a new state of the art, outperforming LESA with an absolute gain of $6.3\%$ in terms of mAP.
+Similarly, our approach obtains consistent improvement in performance over the state-of-the-art in terms of F1 score ($K{\in}\{3,5\}$).
+For the GZSL task, LESA obtains improved classification results among existing methods with an mAP of $5.6$.
 Our approach achieves mAP score of $8.9$, outperforming LESA with an absolute gain of $3.3\%$.
-Similarly, our approach achieves consistent improvement in classification performance with absolute gains of $4.5\%$ and $5.2\%$ over LESA in terms of F1 score at $K{=}3$ and $K{=}5$, respectively.
+Similarly, our approach achieves consistent improvement in performance with absolute gains of $4.5\%$ and $5.2\%$ over LESA in terms of F1 score at $K{=}3$ and $K{=}5$, respectively.